algernon-A/PlopTheGrowables/README.md

 ### Disable ALL building level changes (optional)
 This can be toggled in the mod's options panel (the default is **off**).
 When this is enabled all growable buildings will keep their current level, ensuring that they also keep their appearance.

-Note that builing level-up progress within the current level will still show on the building's level up progress panel, but it will never reach the level required to upgrade to the next level.
+Note that building level-up progress within the current level will still show on the building's level up progress panel, but it will never reach the level required to upgrade to the next level.

+### Toggle level locking for all existing buildings
+This is available via the buttons in the options panel to either **lock** or **unlock** levels for all buildings currently on the map.
+These are only enabled when you're in-game (as otherwise there's no buildings to toggle).

 ## How to select and place growable building
 This mod doesn't have its own UI - instead, use TDW's [**Find It** mod](https://mods.paradoxplaza.com/mods/77240/Windows) to select and place growable buildings (or use the game's developer mode).